Mona Lisa (Nat King Cole song): Cover versions

 A rockabilly version of "Mona Lisa" (b/w/ "Foolish One") was released by Carl Mann on Phillips International Records (#3539) in March 1959 and reached number 25 on the Billboard Hot 100.
 Conway Twitty recorded a version of "Mona Lisa" in February 1959, but planned to release it only as an album cut (on an EP and an LP, Conway Twitty Sings by MGM Records).
 Nevertheless, it peaked at number 5 in the UK Singles Chart in that year and in the top 30 in the United States.
 Sam Phillips signed Carl Mann to record his version of the song after the Twitty version began getting radio play in early 1959.
 This was the most successful single in Mann's career.
 The melody is slightly different, and the lyrics are also mostly the same as in the original version by Nat King Cole, though a few more phrases are added in that elaborate more on the girl he likes.
 Brian Setzer covered the Mann version in his 2005 Rockabilly Riot Vol. 1: A Tribute to Sun Records.

-Andy Williams released a version on his 1964 album, The Academy Award-Winning "Call Me Irresponsible" and Other Hit Songs from the Movies.
-In 1994, Alexia Vassiliou covered the song in the live album from Sony BMG Horis Revma.

 Phil Ochs, known for his protest songs in the 1960s, performed the song in 1970 at his infamous Carnegie Hall concert.
 The cover appears on the 1974 concert album Gunfight at Carnegie Hall.

 Willie Nelson released a version of "Mona Lisa" as the first track of his 1981 album Somewhere Over the Rainbow, peaking at No. 11 on the US Country Chart.

-Little Willie Littlefield recorded a version for his 1990 album Singalong with Little Willie Littlefield.

-In the early 1950s, German bandleader Kurt Henckels recorded a big band version in the pre-WWII style on the East German Amiga label.

-In 2003, English singer Seal covered "Mona Lisa" for the soundtrack to the film Mona Lisa Smile.

-Canadian musician Al Tuck covered the song for his 2005 album My Blues Away.